moschd/packToMixedBins/README.md

     "totalWeightUtil": 100.0
 }
 ```
+---

+# Inner Workings

+1. main.cpp
+Driver Program.

+2. packer.h
+Class that represents the packing process for all items across all bins.

+3. bin.h
+Class that represents a individual bin.

+4. item.h
+Class that represents a individual item.

+5. 3r-kd-tree.h
 # 3R kd-tree.
 The packToBin algorithm stores its geospatial data a kd-tree datastructure.
 The kd-tree contains 3 dimensions which are the cartesian coordinates of each item that is placed in the bin.